alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 audio based on large transformers.
 More recently, there was [Image GPT](https://openai.com/blog/image-gpt/), a generative model for images also based on large transformers.

+Was MuseNet state of the art when it came out?
+No. Is Image-GPT state of the art for image generation?
+I'm a bit out of the loop, but I believe the answer's no. However, these questions are missing the point that OpenAI is making:
+*a large enough Transformer does not completely fail on these different input modalities*.

 ML techniques have become increasingly general, and employees at OpenAI see this as a big deal.
 (They have said as much [when I criticized their decision to discuss their robotics research at a DotA 2 event](https://twitter.com/jackclarkSF/status/1026813527850450944).)